 - Install: load OpenBSD onto the system, overwriting whatever may have been there.
 Note that it is possible to leave some partitions untouched in this process, such as a /home, but otherwise, assume everything else is overwritten. - Upgrade: Install a new set of install files on this machine, but do not overwrite any configuration information, user data, or additional programs.
 No disk formatting is done, nor are the /etc or /var directories overwritten.
-You will not be given the option of installing the etc32.tgz file.
-After the install, you will have to manually merge the changes of etc32.tgz into your system before you can expect it to be fully functional.
-This is an important step which must be done, as otherwise certain key services (such as pf(4)) may not start.

-NOTE: The Upgrade process is not designed to skip releases!
+A few important notes: - You will not be given the option of installing the etc34.tgz file.
+After the install, you will have to manually merge the changes of etc34.tgz into your system before you can expect it to be fully functional.
+This is an important step which must be done, as otherwise certain key services (such as pf(4)) may not start. - The Upgrade process is not designed to skip releases!
 While this will often work, it is not supported.
-For OpenBSD 3.2, upgrading 3.1 to 3.2 is the only supported upgrade.
-If you have to upgrade from an older version, a complete reinstall is recommended.

-• Shell: Sometimes, you need to perform repairs or maintenance to a system which will not (or should not) boot to a normal kernel.
+For OpenBSD 3.4, upgrading 3.3 to 3.4 is the only supported upgrade.
+If you have to upgrade from an older version, a complete reinstall is recommended. - The i386 platform has switched to the ELF binary format, and will require uninstalling all installed packages and ports before upgrade.
+Reinstallation is highly recommended over upgrade. - Shell: Sometimes, you need to perform repairs or maintenance to a system which will not (or should not) boot to a normal kernel.
 This option will allow you to do maintenance to the system.

 On occasion, you will not see the "Upgrade" option listed.
 After a flag day event, it is not possible to directly upgrade; one must rebuild the system from scratch.
-An example of this in OpenBSD 3.2 is the Sparc platform, which switched executable formats from a.out to ELF, and so a user upgrading to 3.2 on their Sparc must completely reload their system.